glassroom/goom_ssm_rnn/README.md

 | Data augmentation      | Yes, conventional (_e.g._, affine transforms on training images) |
 | Training iterations    | At least 1,800 (1.8M samples); harder tasks require more samples |

-The RNN trained to competitive performance on all toy tasks we tested.
+The models trained to competitive performance on all tasks we tested.

 ## Convenience Methods